 the network provider using the money obtained in the calling of the credit support.

-A network provider may disclose to its financiers and the Commission that it has required or called on credit support provided by the retailer under these Credit Support Guidelines and Methodology.
+A network provider may disclose to its financiers and the Commission that it has required or called on credit support provided by the retailer under these ‘Credit Support Guidelines and Methodology’.

 Authorised payments

-This clause applies if the issuer of credit support pays an amount to a network provider that was not called in accordance with the Credit Support Guidelines and Methodology (unauthorised amount).
+This clause applies if the issuer of credit support pays an amount to a network provider that was not called in accordance with the ‘Credit Support Guidelines and Methodology’ (unauthorised amount).

 A network provider must: